StilyanAtanasov/The_Complete_JavaScript_Course/README.md

 <!--
 ### 3. Pig Game

-**Description:** An interactive two-player dice game where players take turns to roll a die.
+**Description:** An interactive two-player dice game where players take turns to roll a dice.
 Players can hold their score or risk rolling again to accumulate points, but rolling a one loses the turn and points for that round.

 **URL:** [Live Demo](#)